fhildeb/lukso-node-guide/9-external-access/02-tailscale-setup.md

 ## 9.2 Tailscale Setup

-Now that we spoke about VPN services and the benefits of Tailscale, we can continue with the installation.
+Now that we have spoken about VPN services and the benefits of Tailscale, we can continue with the installation.
 If you want to use a different software service to set up a tunnel connection to your node, feel free to do so.

 ### 9.2.1 Installation

 Visit [Tailscale](https://tailscale.com/) and register for the service.
-It is an free service for a limited amount of users and devices.
-After logging in with your favorite identity provider, you will be promted to connect your first two devices.
+It is a free service for a limited amount of users and devices.
+After logging in with your favorite identity provider, you will be prompted to connect your first two devices.
 Click on `Linux` to connect your node.
 On your node, install the Tailscale package using `curl`.
 The `-fsSL` options instruct curl to silently follow HTTP redirects, not output any content for error HTTP codes, but still display error messages if the operation fails.
-This is needed for the pipe, as the script gets executed right after it is fetched.
+The silent mode is needed for the pipe, as the script gets executed right after it is fetched.

 ```sh
 curl -fsSL https://tailscale.com/install.sh | sh
 ```

-You will receive a printed out link that you will have to copy and paste into the address bar of your personal machine.
+You will receive a printed-out link that you must copy and paste into the address bar of your machine.
 Do so and connect with your previously created account.
 Your first device has been added.

 Now continue with the second device.
 The Guide on the Tailscale screen will give you a selection of possible installations.
-Install the software on your main device and go through the minimal setup to log in.
+Install the software on your primary computer and go through the minimal setup to log in.
 Now, everything should already be set up in place.
-In the guide section, you can try it out by pinging each device over the VPN.
+You can try it out in the guide section by pinging each device over the VPN.

 ### 9.2.2 Configure Auto Startup

 Tailscale comes with its own CLI tool called `tailscaled`.
-By default, it will automatically list itself as an system service.
+By default, it will automatically list itself as a system service.
 We can check the status of Tailscale with the following command:

 ```sh
 systemctl status tailscaled